giswqs/geog-312/book/geospatial/geemap.md

 Earth Engine is free for [noncommercial and research use](https://earthengine.google.com/noncommercial).
 Nonprofit organizations, research institutions, educators, Indigenous governments, and government researchers can continue using Earth Engine for free, as they have for more than a decade.
 However, [commercial users](https://earthengine.google.com/commercial) may require a paid license.

-### Geemap Installation
+### Installing Geemap

-The geema` package, which simplifies working with GEE in Python, is pre-installed in Google Colab.
-However, some optional dependencies might need installation.
-To install the latest version along with dependencies, uncomment the following code block and run it:
+The geemap package simplifies the use of Google Earth Engine in Python, offering an intuitive API for visualization and analysis in Jupyter notebooks.
+In Google Colab, geemap is pre-installed, but you may need to install additional dependencies for certain features.
+To install the latest version with optional dependencies, use the following command:

 ```{code-cell} ipython3
 # %pip install -U "geemap[workshop]"